 Graduate students: Opportunities for PhD and MS students are available periodically.
 If you are interested in the most up to date opportunities, please contact Dr. Tian.

-Postdoc Fellows: candidates who have a strong expertise in scientific computing (e.g. R, Matlab, or Python), big data analysis, crop modeling, and/or hydrological modeling, and applied mathematics are highly encouraged to apply.
+Postdoc Fellows: candidates who have a strong expertise in scientific computing (e.g. R, Matlab, or Python), data analysis, applied statistics, crop modeling, and/or hydrological modeling, and are highly encouraged to apply.

 Visiting scholar or student positions are always available.
 Self-supported individuals will be given a prior consideration.